 This is our seventh annual report since these new regulations took effect.
-For the last five years, we’ve had the lowest number of complaints per 1000 customers in the industry.
-We'll soon collate the results of all the other energy suppliers for this year, so you can see how we stand in comparison to the rest of the industry for this year.
+For the last six years, we’ve had the lowest number of complaints per 1000 customers in the industry – and we’re top by quite a distance.

 Our aim at Ecotricity is to deliver the very best possible customer service that we can.
 The principles that guide this are simple: we’re honest and open in all of our communications; where we make a mistake, we say so and learn from it; where a customer makes a mistake, we also say so; and above all, we treat people the way we ourselves like to be treated.

 We know that it's not possible to get everything right all the time, however hard we try.
 What is really important to us, and what we think sets us apart from other energy companies, is that when things do go wrong we put them right as quickly as we can.
 For that we have our unique Customer Champion Team, a team of people that access all areas of the business and whose job is to swiftly get to the bottom of all problems, resolve them - and report back to our staff and customers on an equal footing.

 Overall, with 409 complaints in total between October 2014 and September 2015, our key complaints measurement stands at 2.88 complaints per 1000 customers.